seenthattinker/demo/audit.md

 Let them set the agenda,
 but you can let them know you have a presentation and tour planned.
 The auditor will very likely have an educational presentation regarding the SR&ED program.
-He or she may go into *Teaching Mode* about R&D.
+He or she may go into *Teaching Mode- &ndash; about R&D.
 This is part of their job.

 Have a brief presentation about your company ready to go.